-If we grew up with negative feedback, we expect judgement from others.
+If we grew up with negative feedback, we expect judgment from others.

-When someone offers a comment, we look for a hidden meaning behind their words.
+When someone comments, we look for a hidden meaning behind their words.

 We believe everyone has a hidden agenda.

-If someone looks at us funny, we wonder if we have spinach on our teeth, when maybe they are thinking our haircut looks outstanding.
+If someone looks at us funny, we wonder if we have spinach on our teeth when maybe they think our haircut looks outstanding.